 While I started off with medication in the beginning and saw some slight relief, when I finally combined it with a migraine diet and supplements, along with a few other natural treatments, I saw amazing results.
 Sometimes it's helpful to know that there isn't only one component to finding relief.

-This is just a condensed version of the full diet, which can be found in this post.
+This is just a condensed version of the full migraine diet.

-If you’ve read my Vestibular Migraine Guide you’ll realize there are less than 10 specialists in the nation for vestibular migraine specifically.
+If you’ve read my Vestibular Migraine Guide you’ll realize there are fewer than 10 specialists in the nation for vestibular migraine specifically.
 However, many of them including Dr. Timothy Hain, Dr. Michael Teixido, and Dr. Edward Cho insist that diet is crucial when it comes to managing vestibular migraine symptoms.